shane-kercheval/mcp-this/README.md

         required: false
 ```

-> This tool will print out the current date/time e.g. `format=iso` will give `2025-05-18T17:17:39`.
+This tool will print out the current date/time in different formats.
+For example, `format=iso` will give `2025-05-18T17:17:39Z`.

-- Replace/modify contents of `claude_desktop_config.json` with:
-    - This will start two `mcp-this` servers, `mcp-this-default` and `mcp-this-custom`
-        - `mcp-this-default`: This server does not specify any tools and will load the default tools described in the example above.
-        - `mcp-this-custom`: This server defines a tool called `get-current-time`.
+**Step 2:** Configure Claude Desktop to run both default and custom tools:

 ```json
 {